bahmanm/bdockerimg/bmakelib/README.md

 # Variants

-There are two main variants of the image for slightely different usecases:
+There are two main variants of the image for slightly different usecases:

 * openSUSE Tumbleweed
 * Ubuntu 22.04 (LTS)